DonnKey/KioskInstaller/README.md

 which can be found on this GitHub website.
 You can copy it to your own host to serve it when installing.

 This README is primarily for developers, since users really needn't be more than vaguely aware this program exists.
 The documentation for your application should provide the user-focused instructions.
-You can find an example at [here](https://donnkey.github.io/aesopPlayer/install-dedicated.html).
+You can find an example [here](https://donnkey.github.io/aesopPlayer/install-dedicated.html).

 ## Usage Overview